 The only way young babies know how to communicate is through crying.
-And in the first 3 months of life especially, crying helps to build a close relationship between parents and their baby.
-In very young babies, a couple of hours of crying in the late afternoons and evening are common.
+In the first 3 months of life, crying helps to build a close relationship between parents and their baby, as your baby learns how to call you when they need something.

-The pitch and intensity of your baby’s cry are designed by nature to get you to respond quickly.
-As they mature, they’ll learn other ways to get their needs met.
-Be patient as you learn what your baby’s cries might mean and what they need.
+The pitch and intensity of your baby's cry are designed by nature to get you to respond quickly.
+As they mature, they'll learn other ways to tell you what they need.
+Be patient as you learn what your baby's cries might mean and what they need.